 The Goliath wins the title of ugly hands down as it was one of the most hideous looking pieces of equipment ever to grace the planet!

-Blaw-Know GB were the British division of the giant American company Blaw-Knox Inc., most famous then (and now) for their range of asphalt and paving equipment.
+Blaw-Know GB were the British division of the giant American company Blaw-Knox Inc., most famous then (and now) for its range of asphalt and paving equipment.

-The British B-K operation ran somewhat independently of the American one and while they also manufactured paving equipment, they saw fit to branch out into other areas of the construction industry including license manufacture of several models of Cletrac track type tractor, bulldozer blade manufacture, loader attachment manufacture, bucket operated traveloader design & manufacture plus an entirely indigenously designed motor scraper, the Goliath.
+The British B-K operation ran somewhat independently of the American one and while it also manufactured paving equipment, B-K saw fit to branch out into other areas of the construction industry including license manufacture of several models of Cletrac track type tractor, bulldozer blade manufacture, loader attachment manufacture, bucket operated traveloader design & manufacture plus an entirely indigenously designed motor scraper, the Goliath.

 Blaw-Knox UK had undertaken some license manufacture of LeTourneau’s J6, J8 and J12 towed scrapers during World War 2 and sold them under the trade name ‘Digma’.

 At the end of WWII this agreement ceased and Blaw-Knox was left to its own devices.

 In order so save foreign currency (the War had just about bankrupted Britain), it was decided by some bright spark that manufacturing a motor scraper (using some of the technology acquired from manufacturing LeTourneau equipment) might be a good idea, save on overseas funds and potentially lead to some export orders as well, especially to Commonwealth countries.

 As history has shown, it was far from a good idea.

 The prototype Goliath had a fully hydraulically operated bowl but this was not successful and leaked everywhere (it was British after all), so the decision was made to go cable controlled instead.